koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 Under the random oracle model, the key stream for one nonce/key combination is independent of any other key stream.
 Nonce reuse is prohibited either by use of a stateful encryption oracle or by choosing nonces at random from a large space.
 The recipient needs to make sure no nonce is used for decryption more than once.
 Assuming an adversary can use a known-plaintext attack to fully recover the key stream used for one encryption, no information about the key stream used for other messages is gained.

 An adversary may try to submit cipher texts chosen by the adversary without starting with a ciphertext generated by the encryption oracle; the recipient refuses such probing attempts since the scheme is `LEU-CCA1`-secure.
-Since $w_{max}$ is chosen such that there are many invalid ciphertexts, the probability of gaining any information using this method is negligible.
+Since $d_{max}$ is chosen such that there are many invalid ciphertexts, the probability of gaining any information using this method is negligible.

 ## `dde-cca2-cipher-nopunct`: A DDE-CCA2-secure construction